 The fuel filler neck is defective

-The fuel tank is exposed to objects that could easily puncture it following a crash
+The fuel tank is exposed to objects which could easily puncture it following a crash

-There is a combination of events that start a fire in a car accident; the fire may be caused by human, mechanical, and chemical errors.
-Many fires caused by car accidents could have been prevented if the manufacturers spent more time, money, and attention into testing the components.
-A safe automobile design minimizes the risk of fuel fed fires by providing adequate protection to both the fuel tank and the fuel system.
+There is a combination of events that start a fire in a car accident.
+Consequently, the fire may be caused by human, mechanical, and chemical errors.
+Many fires caused by car accidents could have been prevented if the manufacturers spent more time, money, and attention to testing the components.
+A safe automobile design minimizes the risk of fuel fires by providing adequate protection to both the fuel tank and the fuel system.
 Car accidents result in a fire due to:

 Defective design.
 One of the most common causes of car accidents is the actual design of the vehicle itself.
-In most situations, manufacturers discover defective designs early on.
+Oftentimes, manufacturers identify defective designs early.

 Fuel system leakage.
-Fuel system leaks are the single most common reason that cars catch fire.
-Regular and careful maintenance of your car or truck is the best way to make sure that you and your family are safe.
+Fuel system leaks are the most common reason why cars catch fire.
+Regularly maintaining your vehicle is the best way to ensure that you and your passengers are safe.
 If you smell gas around your vehicle or while you are driving, it is crucial that you get the leak fixed right away.

 Improperly maintained vehicles.
 Identifying problems with wiring or leaky seals could stop a fire from happening.
 Be familiar with what is underneath your hood and make sure to check up on your vehicle regularly.

 Batteries.
 Most car batteries are safe, as long as they are used and maintained properly.
-Some of the most common causes of a car battery starting a fire are lack of maintenance, leakage, and the batteries' hold down not being tight.
-While very environmentally-friendly, unfortunately, the batteries in hybrid and electric cars have been linked to disastrous vehicle fires.
-These safety concerns are still present.
-If you drive hybrid or electric vehicles such as a Tesla Model S or a Chevy Volt, be aware of the risks involved.
+Some of the most common causes of a car battery starting a fire are lack of maintenance, leakage, and the hold down not being tight.
+While very environmentally friendly, the batteries in hybrid and electric cars have been linked to disastrous vehicle fires.

 Overheating engines.
 Several factors can cause an engine to overheat.
-If you notice that your vehicle tends to overheat, then you should take it in to a mechanic, before the problem gets worse.
+If you notice that your vehicle tends to overheat, you should take it to a mechanic before the problem gets worse.

 Leaking fluids.
-Many fluids necessary to make your car run are also highly flammable.
-Always be on the lookout for leaks or other warning signs, especially in your car or truck’s engine bay.
+A large number of the fluids necessary for your car to function are highly flammable.
+Always look out for leaks or other warning signs, especially in your car or truck’s engine bay.

 Failing electric systems.
-Electrical failures are the second most common cause of car fires.
+Electrical failures are the second most frequent cause of vehicle fires.
 Regular maintenance is crucial to identify frayed, worn, or split wires before they cause a fire.

-General Motors recalled 489K model year 2014 Chevrolet Silverado Light Duty Regular Cab, Crew Cab 1500, and Double Cab series and model year 2015 Suburban and Tahoe; GMC model year 2014 Sierra Regular Cab, Crew Cab 1500, and Double Cab Series and model year 2015 Yukon and Yukon XL vehicles equipped with a 6-Speed Automatic Transmission.
+General Motors recalled 489,000 model year 2014 Chevrolet Silverado Light Duty Regular Cab, Crew Cab 1500, and Double Cab series and model year 2015 Suburban and Tahoe; GMC model year 2014 Sierra Regular Cab, Crew Cab 1500, and Double Cab Series and model year 2015 Yukon and Yukon XL vehicles equipped with a 6-Speed Automatic Transmission

 Suffering burns is among the worst injuries possible in any accident.
 Motor vehicle-related burns fall into one of four categories, with first-degree burns being the least serious and fourth-degree burns being potentially life-threatening.

 Second-degree burns are moderate to severe burns, causing damage to both layers of skin.
 Second-degree burns cause the skin to appear swollen and red and also cause blistering of the affected area.
-Scarring is also possible once a second-degree burn has healed which may take 2-3 weeks or longer.
+Scarring is also possible once a second-degree burn has healed, which may take 2 to 3 weeks or longer.

-Third-degree burns (full thickness burns) happen when the burn goes through the layers of the skin and causes scarring.
+Third-degree burns happen when the burn goes through the layers of the skin and causes scarring.
 The burn affects the layer of fat underneath the dermis, can damage nerve endings, causing numbness, and the skin may appear leathery and white.
 Third-degree burns require proper cleansing, administration of IV fluids, antibiotics, and possible skin grafts or artificial skin.
-The time it takes a third-degree burn to heal depends on the severity of the burn.

-Fourth-degree burns are of grave prognosis.
+Fourth-degree burns have a bad prognosis.
 They extend completely through both layers of skin and the adipose tissue to underlying bones and muscles.
 A fourth-degree burn can require tissue removal and amputation.
 It also can lead to death.

-Many burn victims have skin damage that requires extensive surgeries, lengthy hospital stays and painful rehabilitation and may leave life-long damage.
-Severe burn injuries may change the quality of life, the mobility, or the way a victim is able to complete tasks.
-Victims may be unable to have what’s considered a normal life or to be employed.
-Instead, they may spend much of their life dealing with the high costs of medical treatments.
+Many burn victims have skin damage that requires extensive surgeries, lengthy hospital stays, and painful rehabilitation.
+They may suffer life-long damage.
+Severe burn injuries may change the quality of life, mobility, or the way a victim is able to complete daily tasks.
+Victims may be unable to have a normal life or to get employed.
+Instead, they may spend much of their life dealing with the high costs of medical treatment.